Explore topics on this page

 Working through the submental incision, Dr Turner performs comprehensive neck contouring:

-- Removal of deep structures when necessary, like submandibular glands and tail of parotid gland
+• Removal of deep structures when necessary, like the submandibular glands and the tail of the parotid gland

 Deep Plane Face Lift: